thesubmarinedoorgunner/USF-School-Projects/Analysis of Algorithms/Final Project/JumpingJim/README.txt

 -Edge.java
 -Dijkstra.java

+The original Jumping Jim txt file is included and named as "input.txt" to run by default, but if you are to change the input file you must name it "input.txt" and include it in the same directory as the java files.

 Java 7 should be the minimum to compile and run, but Java 8 and above is recommended.
 Because all files are in the same directory, the only command needed to compile is: